-The best projectors you can buy in 2021, and how to choose one | Engadget
+The best projectors you can buy, plus how to choose one | Engadget

 Ultra-short-throw

-Since our last guide, ultra-short-throw projectors have become the hot new category, offering several benefits.
-You can mount them close to the wall like a TV, with no need to run wires through the ceiling, but still get an immersive image as large as 120 inches — something that’s impossible with a TV unless you’re very rich.
+Since the last time we updated our guide, ultra-short-throw projectors have become the hot new category, offering several benefits.
+You can mount them close to the wall like a TV, with no need to run wires through the walls and ceiling, but still get an immersive image as large as 120 inches — something that’s impossible with a TV unless you’re very rich.
 They use brighter lasers that never need to be replaced — and because laser light is collimated, focusing is eliminated.

 They’re also physically less awkward to install than a ceiling-mounted projector, though that doesn’t mean installation is super easy.
 To get the perfect screen fit and alignment, you must place them an exact height and distance from your wall or screen.
 This can be quite a pain, as I’ve discovered.